diegonmarcos/L-ecole-42/0. Tools/readme.md

 ## Essential Coding Tools for the 42 Curriculum

-To excel in the 42 coding curriculum, familiarize yourself with these powerful tools across various categories:
+To excel in the 42 coding curriculum

 ### Shell Enhancements